“Occurrences” when trading volatility typically refers to the total number of trades deployed over a given period of time (one year, for example).

 However, the data in the chart above does provide traders with a framework for thinking about how an increasing number of occurrences can shrink the variance in expected P/L. That means traders electing to deploy a statistics-based trading approach utilizing a low number of occurrences may need to adjust P/L expectations accordingly.

 Due to the complexity of the subject, traders seeking to learn more about occurrences as they relate to volatility trading may want to review the complete episode of Market Measures when scheduling allows.
 Likewise, a new installment of Research Specials Live provides a great supplement to this material.

 Click here to read more on POP, sports wagering and outlier outcomes.

 Sage Anderson is a pseudonym.
 The contributor has an extensive background in trading equity derivatives and managing volatility-based portfolios as a former prop trading firm employee.
 The contributor is not an employee of luckbox, tastytrade or any affiliated companies.
-Readers can direct questions about any of the topics covered in this blog post, or any other trading-related subject, to email@example.com.
+Readers can direct questions about topics covered in this blog post, or any other trading-related subject, to email@example.com.